Photograph (Ed Sheeran song): Music, lyrics and inspiration

 An acoustic pop ballad, "Photograph" derives its music from an acoustic guitar, piano, strings, organ, electric and bass guitar, and programmed drums.
 The melody builds up with the guitar strums and piano keys; the drums, strings, organ etc. then follow.
 It has a tempo of 108 beats per minute and the originally published key is in E major.
 "Photograph" features a chord progression that is common in popular music.

 The lyrics to the song chronicle a long-distance relationship.
 It contains detailed imagery such as the protagonist remembering his girlfriend kissing him "under the lamppost, back on 6th street", and keeping a picture of him "in the pocket of [her] ripped jeans".
 These lyrics were inspired by Sheeran's own experience on a long-distance relationship.
 He dated Nina Nesbitt, a Scottish singer/songwriter, for more than a year.
 While in this relationship, Sheeran spent five months away from Nesbitt: three months while on a concert tour with Snow Patrol and further two months on his own tour.
-At his concert in Kansas City on 27 June 2017, Sheeran noted that he wrote the song Photograph at Kansas City's Intercontinental Hotel during a previous tour.
+At his concert in Kansas City on 27 June 2017, Sheeran noted that he wrote "Photograph" at Kansas City's Intercontinental Hotel during a previous tour.